skydo-tech/hibernate-fsm/README.md

      */
     entity = User.class,
     /**
-     * As java doesn't support annotation values at compile time,
+     * As java doesn't support annotation values at run time,
      * we must pass field name in form of string, on which we have applied `@StateMachine` annotation.
      */
     field = "userState"